‘Outdoors Act’ would repair national parks, protect land and address recreation needs

 2020 NEP funding announcement

 This is a reprint of an article originally published by the EPA-funded Strategic Initiative Leads for Puget Sound.
-2020 NEP Funding Announcement The Strategic Initiative Leads for Habitat, Stormwater and Shellfish are pleased to share the funding recommendations of the Strategic Initiative Advisory Teams (SIAT) and the Local Integrating Organizations (LIOs) for Federal Fiscal Year 2020 Puget Sound Geographic Funds.
-Puget Sound Geographic Funds (commonly known as National Estuary Program, or NEP, funds) are invested as a result of several concurrent and coordinated funding processes that brought together local and […]
+2020 NEP Funding Announcement The Strategic Initiative Leads for Habitat, Stormwater and Shellfish are pleased to share the funding recommendations of the Strategic Initiative Advisory Teams (SIAT) and the Local Integrating Organizations (LIOs) for Federal Fiscal Year […]

 Washington has received big money from federal wetlands grants program

 A little-known funding program to protect and restore coastal wetlands across the United States has been very, very good for Washington state.
 Over the past five years, Washington state has received $26.9 million to purchase and restore wetland properties as part of the National Coastal Wetlands Conservation Grant Program.
-That’s a surprising 28 percent of the $95 million made available to 20 states situated along the U.S. coasts and Great Lakes.
-Not only has Washington state received more money than any other state every year for the past five years, […]
+That’s a surprising 28 percent of […]

 2020 NEP funding announced